These Celebs Are De-Stigmatizing Mental Illness

 “I was having terrible anxiety, nonstop.
 My heart would beat really fast the whole day.
 Two hours after I woke up, I’d need a nap because my body was so hyperactive,” she recalled.
 “I was scared of what would happen to me, of the things my brain might tell me.
 I realized the stuff I thought was important isn’t worth my health.
 Now I write in a diary every day, work out and meditate.”

 In March 2017, the Cuban-born star revealed to Latina magazine that she also deals with obsessive compulsive disorder.
-“It was just totally out of control,” Cabello told the magazine the magazine of her OCD.
+“It was just totally out of control,” Cabello told the magazine of her OCD.
 “I would wake up with a super-accelerated heartbeat and really negative, intrusive, compulsive thoughts.
 I was so inside my head, and I didn’t know what was happening.”

 She continued, “I totally understand now, being in it, why there shouldn’t be such a stigma on mental illness, because it’s a pretty common thing for people.
 But you can get help.
 If you’re dedicated to making it better, you can—because I’m in a much better place now.
 I started reading books about it and it really helped a lot when I understood [the illness], and that [the thoughts I was having] weren’t real.
 Sometimes you have to remind yourself to slow down and take care of yourself.”